CMMC Certification Assessment

 Complexity of IT architecture

-Small, well-prepared organizations may complete assessments in a few days.
-Larger or more complex environments may require longer assessment windows.
+Well-prepared small organizations may complete the assessment in several days.
+Larger environments may require longer.

-Preparation typically takes significantly longer than the assessment itself.
+Preparation almost always takes significantly longer than the formal assessment itself.

 Common Reasons Organizations Fail CMMC Certification Assessments